 UA Volt 2 USB audio interface: $169

 Like the Volt 1, but with two channels.
-Again, not sure why you’d need this, but if you’re sure you do, it’s a solid 2×2.
+This might be useful if you’re a music streamer, and need to broadcast your voice and your guitar at the same time.
+Most people won’t need this over the Volt 1, but if you’re sure you do, it’s a solid 2×2.

 Literal professional: